-Over the past five years we have seen a distinct pattern of increased operational activity emerging due to climatic conditions.
-For example in the summer of 2018 - a particularly hot period - we saw a significant spike in the number of fires in the open, and we encountered spate conditions where demand on our services is unusually high, triggering the setting up of a coordination cell to manage resources.
+Over the past five years we have seen a distinct pattern of increased operational activity emerging during the summer periods.
+In the summer of 2018, we saw a significant spike in the number of fires attended, in particular fires in the open, and we encountered spate conditions where demand on our services is unusually high, triggering the setting up of a coordination cell to manage resources.